Skip to main content

 Make tampering detectable.

-That is the same broad pattern used by append-only logs, transparency systems, and other integrity-focused ledgers.
+That is the same broad pattern used by append-only logs, certificate transparency systems, and other integrity-focused ledgers.